lshillman/Team-Rocket-s-Climate-Change-App/README.md

 ## CSS framework

 We used Tailwind CSS.
-After researching different CSS frameworks, we decided on Tailwind due to it's format and documentation.
+After researching different CSS frameworks, we decided on Tailwind due to its format and documentation.
 Tailwind met all of our expectations and I will likely end up using it for future projects.

 ![a demo of the completed story](./assets/readme/gs-responsive-behavior.gif)